 In September, when we were there, it rains statistically every other day.
 Norway is generally one of the rainiest countries … but we had a lot of luck.

 Although it is one of the rainiest countries and was supposed to rain every other day in September, when we were there, we had a lot of luck.
 Until 2-3 days it was dry, sunny and warm.
 Nevertheless, the weather can change quite fast.
 It is therefore worth taking a look at the (really good) local weather site www.yr.no.

 Our Tip: In addition to the obligatory rain gear, waterproof rain ponchos are worth gold (why, you read our article on Kjeragbolten).
 Which rain poncho we recommend you can read in our Norway packing list.

 Norway Travel Guide – All tips summarized:

-- Drive to Norway.
+- If possible drive to Norway with your own car.
 You are much more flexible.

 - Bring food and drinks from home

 - Do not forget your bed linen and camping utensils